MMK21Hub/Capitalisation-Fixes/README.md

 # Capitalisation-Fixes
 This is a resource pack to fix a few bugs with 20w21a/20w22a where labels are incorrectly capitalised.
 It works for both Engish and American languages.
 If you have feedback, you can DM `MMK21Games#2868` on Discord.
 You can also submit a bug report under the ['Issues' tab](https://github.com/MMK21Hub/Capitalisation-Fixes/issues).
 To download, go to the ['Versions' section](https://github.com/MMK21Hub/Capitalisation-Fixes/releases), choose the latest stable relese and download the zip file.
 Install it [just like any other resource pack](https://minecraft.gamepedia.com/Tutorials/Loading_a_resource_pack).
+You can find the changelog [in a seperate file](Changelog.md).

 ## Compatability table
 Not compatable with other versions.